iliatarasov/multilayer-perceptron-on-MNIST-with-numpy/README.md

 - After that I compare the results and discuss the shortcomings of my numpy neural net

 This notebook uses my networks as modules, the source code for which can be found in the corresponding folders.

+Update 13 July 2023: I have created a follow-up project that extends this network to a [convolutional neural network](https://github.com/iliatarasov/convolutional-neural-network-on-MNIST) also made from scratch.